 Perlan Museum is a paradise for nature lovers.
 No matter how ironic it sounds, the place has lived up to the expectations, delivering an unforgettable experience to visitors of all ages.
 Pulling you from the bustling shopping streets and lively metropolitan vibes of the capital, the museum brings you into a life-like replica of an ice cave, where you can admire the grandness of Látrabjarg and have an insightful encounter with glaciers and geological forces.
 All of this combined with an intriguing underwater experience and succulent meals and that too at a single place!

 If you think it's just a visual treat, you’re highly mistaken!
 Wonders of Iceland is a total physiological and psychological treat, with each and every sense getting activated by the experience.
-Be it smell, temperatures, or other elements, Perlan falls short on nothing!
+Be it smells, temperatures, or other elements, Perlan falls short on nothing!

 Perlan Museum’s first-ever glacier exhibition was an incredible ice tunnel that takes visitors into a world of a man-made ice cave instantly.
 This innovation lets you embark on a journey in time, traveling from past, present and future, you get to live the life of an Icelandic glacier.
 This 100-meter-long ice tunnel is created with over 350 tons of snow collected from the Bláfjöll mountain area (home to Þríhnúkagígur).